cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes, reflecting on the case, remarked quietly as we departed, "A single rotten branch may poison the tree, Watson.
 But uproot it,” he tapped his cane decisively, “and the roots remember how to grow.”

+Katherine, in time, forgave Mr. Hanger.
+He remained at the estate, tending to the stables as he always had—though now with lighter shoulders.
+She saw to it that his sister received the care she needed, without debt or obligation.

+When I last passed through Blackwood Manor, I found him at work, hands steady as he adjusted a saddle’s worn straps.
+He met my gaze, nodded once, and returned to his task.
+Some burdens, I thought, could only be repaid through quiet service.

-A few days later, at Blackwood Manor, I found Katherine by the parlor window, watching her children in the garden.
+I also found Katherine by the parlor window, watching her children in the garden.
 Their laughter, once silenced by grief, rang through the halls again.

 Beside her lay a leather-bound journal—Edward’s notes, his careful handwriting preserved.
 She traced the cover lightly and exhaled.